 • Wear a mouthguard during sports

-• Treat dental issues early
+• Treat dental issues early with routine dental care in Marysville

 FAQs About Missing Teeth